SulakshanaRaneMehta/CS-370-Portfolio/README.md

 # CS-370-Portfolio
 CS 370 Module Eight Journal
-Briefly explain the work that you did on this project In this project, I built a pirate intelligent agent for the Treasure Hunt Game.
+Briefly explain the work that I did on this project
+In this project, I built a pirate intelligent agent for the Treasure Hunt Game.
 The goal was to train the agent to move through an 8x8 maze and reach the treasure successfully.
 Instead of using a fixed pathfinding method, I used deep reinforcement learning so the agent could learn through trial and error.
 This project helped me understand how reinforcement learning and neural networks can work together to solve decision-making problems.

 What code were you given?
 What code did you create yourself?